MachineLemonade/docs/v0.10/cloud-migration.md

 1. Verify that you can login to the new Cloud cluster
     - URL: https://app.gcp0001.us-east4.astronomer.io/login
 2. Re-create your Airflow Deployment(s) via the “New” Astronomer UI with appropriate resources
 3. Manually generate your Airflow Connections, Variables and Pools in the Airflow UI
 4. Re-create Environment Variables + Service Accounts in the Astronomer UI if needed
 5. Whitelist “New” Astronomer Cloud’s IP address on any external systems your DAGs communicate with (e.g. AWS Redshift).
     - Static IP: `35.245.140.149`
 6. Add your email address in the "Alerts" tab.
 These are platform-level alerts you can get more info on [here](https://www.astronomer.io/docs/alerts/)

+> Note: If you leverage CI/CD, you'll have to replace our current Docker registry (`registry.astronomer.cloud`) with the registry on "New" Cloud (`registry.astronomer.cloud`) in your script, in addition to your newly generated API Key.

 ### Part III: Upgrade the Astronomer CLI + Deploy